ryantd42/NY-Legislative-Git/2023/A1643A-2023/bill.md

  DAYS  FROM  THE  DATE  OF THE SIGNING OF THE  ORDER TO SHOW CAUSE.
 UPON SUCH APPLICATION FOR VISITATION, THERE SHALL BE A REBUTTABLE PRESUMPTION IN FAVOR OF VISITATION.
-VISITATION SHALL ONLY BE DENIED UPON  CLEAR  AND CONVINCING  EVIDENCE.
+VISITATION SHALL ONLY BE DENIED UPON  CLEAR  AND CONVINCING  EVIDENCE THAT IS NOT IN THE BEST INTERESTS OF THE WARD, SUCH DETERMINATIONS SHALL BE ON THE RECORD OR BY WRITTEN  DECISION.
 IT  IS FURTHER  WITHIN  THE  COURT'S DISCRETION TO PROVIDE WHATEVER LIMITATIONS DEEMED  APPROPRIATE,  INCLUDING,  BUT  NOT  LIMITED  TO,  SUPERVISED VISITATION.
 The  date  of  the hearing may be adjourned only for good cause shown;
   § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02015-01-3
+  LBD02015-03-3